-Courtney Krause has extensive experience representing public pension systems and high net worth individuals in connection with alternative investments, including investments in private equity, venture, credit, commingled real estate, energy, infrastructure and hedge funds.
+Courtney Krause has extensive experience representing pensions, benefits & investments systems and high net worth individuals in connection with alternative investments, including investments in private equity, venture, credit, commingled real estate, energy, infrastructure and hedge funds.
 She also advises clients on a wide range of real estate related transactional matters, including construction and permanent financing, leasing and acquisitions, landlord-tenant issues, joint ventures and other matters related to the ownership, development and leasing of real property.

 Prior to working at Nossaman, Courtney was a real estate attorney at a Bay Area-based law firm.